vearutop/plt/README.md

 as transport.
 This mode lacks detailed breakdown of latencies, but can push request rate to the limit.

 If the server is wrapped with Envoy proxy, upstream latency distribution will be collected from the values of [`X-Envoy-Upstream-Service-Time`](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#x-envoy-upstream-service-time) response header.

+In `--live-ui` mode you can control concurrency and rate limits with arrow keys.

 ## Example